Paul McCartney Makes A Startling Confession About John Lennon

 Cummings Archives/Redferns

-In his last interview, Lennon said of his relationship with McCartney, “He’s like a brother.
+In his last interview, Lennon said of his relationship with McCartney, "He's like a brother.
 I love him.
-Families– we certainly have our ups and downs and our quarrels.
-But at the end of the day, when it’s all said and done, I would do anything for him, and I think he would do anything for me.”
+Families-- we certainly have our ups and downs and our quarrels.
+But at the end of the day, when it's all said and done, I would do anything for him, and I think he would do anything for me."

 A Detriot Disc Jockey Started The Rumor